PrestaShop/docs/src/content/1.7/development/naming-conventions/_index.md

 ### Service ids

-When registering service in YAML, it's id should follow Fully-qualified class name.
+When registering service in YAML, its id should follow Fully-qualified class name.
 See example below.

 ```php
 // src/Core/Payment/PaymentOptionFormDecorator.php